foodcoop-adam/foodsoft/lib/foodsoft_signup/README.md

   # Membership fee substracted from balance when a new ordergroup is created
   membership_fee: 35
   # The membership fee is fixed by default.
 If you'd like members to be able
-  # to enter a larger amount, set this to false, and members will be able to
+  # to enter a larger amount, uncomment the following, and members will be able
-  # enter a larger amount than the membership_fee on payment.
+  # to enter a larger amount than the membership_fee on payment.
-  #membership_fee_fixed: false
+  #membership_fee_donate: true

   # enable to to allow public signup
   use_signup: true